nhjschulz/cfsm/examples/UnoBlink/README.md

 ![Setup Sequence Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/examples/UnoBlink/doc/BlinkOffToOn.puml)

-Note the little difference between the transitions:
+Note that there is a little difference between the transitions:
-*  OnState processes the transition inside the process operation.
+*  "On" state processes the transition inside the process operation.
-*  OffState does not use the process operation.
+*  "Off" state does not use the process operation.
 The state works event based.
-That's why CFSM instantly returns on the process() request.
+That's why CFSM instantly returns on the process() request in this state.

 ## Running the Example

-The onboard led will toggle on and off after every second passed when the example got flashed.
+The onboard led will toggle on and off after every second when the example got flashed.
 Serial monitor prints will print the progress also to a serial port.
 The output looks like this: